 Welcome to the Tibetan Nuns Project!

-The Tibetan Nuns Project was founded over two decades ago to provide education and humanitarian aid to refugee nuns from Tibet and Himalayan regions of India.
-The Project provides facilities and programs to educate, empower, and improve the status of ordained Tibetan women.
+The Tibetan Nuns Project provides education and humanitarian aid to refugee nuns from Tibet and to nuns from the Himalayan regions of India.
+Your support provides facilities and programs to educate, empower, and improve the status of ordained Tibetan women.

 The Tibetan Nuns Project is dedicated to: